-Migrants being moved off barge over bacteria fears
+Migrants moved off barge over Legionella bacteria fears

 Government sources have said they are complying with the UKHSA guidance and have gone "above and beyond" what has been recommended by removing people from the barge temporarily.

-Only a few dozen residents had moved aboard the barge, with the first arriving at the start of this week.
+The first residents of the barge only went on board this week after a series of delays attributed to fire safety concerns.

-The barge is part of the government's plan to "stop the boats" and deter Channel crossings by migrants.
-The government has been planning to house up to 500 men aged 18-65 on the vessel while they await the outcome of asylum applications.
+The vessel - moored at Portland Port on the south coast - is part of the government's plan to "stop the boats" and deter Channel crossings by migrants.

+The government has been planning to house up to 500 men aged 18-65 on Bibby Stockholm while they await the outcome of asylum applications.

+A Home Office spokesman said: "No individuals on board have presented with symptoms of Legionnaires', and asylum seekers are being provided with appropriate advice and support."The samples taken relate only to the water system on the vessel itself and therefore carry no direct risk indication for the wider community of Portland nor do they relate to fresh water entering the vessel.
+Legionnaires' disease does not spread from person to person."

 Legionella bacteria can cause a serious infection called Legionnaires' disease.